LorenzoPaoli/dataset_corpus_principal/README.md

 ## How to cite

-If you use this dataset, please cite it as below : Bianco, A., Champeaux, N., Paoli, L. **ARCHÉO-Pol : la Bibliothèque des Monarchomaques**, version 1.0 : Genève, septembre 2025.
+If you use this dataset, please cite it as below : Bianco, A., Champeaux, N., Paoli, L., Mellet P.-A. (dir.), **ARCHÉO-Pol : la Bibliothèque des Monarchomaques**, version 1.0 : Genève, septembre 2025.

 ## Licences